 The U's 'United Against Knife Crime' project was funded by the Home Office and is now currently being delivered around different schools and colleges by the scheme’s coaches.

-Olivia Solanke, the programmes new lead said: “Our United Against Knife Crime programme has made amazing progress since it launched in early 2018 and we can’t wait for it to reach even more young people.”
+Our programmes lead said: “Our United Against Knife Crime programme has made amazing progress since it launched in early 2018 and we can’t wait for it to reach even more young people.”

 “Although Colchester may not be in a big city location, the influence of serious violence and knife crime through county lines is something we have seen prevalent throughout our towns in Essex.”